Boisé du Tremblay

 The Boisé du Tremblay is a wooded area in Longueuil, Quebec, Canada.
 The wooded area is located partially in the borough of Le Vieux-Longueuil and partially within the city of Boucherville.

 The territory of the woods is 267 ha, of which 174 ha belongs to the City of Longueuil.

+Species

 The Boisé du Tremblay's biodiversity is considered to be unique within the Montérégie region.
 It is part of the blue-green infrastructure of Greater Montreal as well as the Mont Saint-Bruno Forest Corridor.
 It is home to numerous species of flora and fauna, notably the Western chorus frog.

+History

 In January 2012, the City of Longueuil requested that the Boisé du Tremblay be recognized as a Wildlife Reserve by the Quebec Ministry of Natural Resources and Wildlife.